 The initial evaluation typically lasts approximately 60 minutes.
-For the evaluation, we request parents and/or caregivers remain present in order for the therapist to obtain a medical history and current concerns.
+For the evaluation, we request that parents and/or caregivers remain present in order for the therapist to obtain a medical history and current concerns.
 Testing will be completed to obtain a baseline status of the child.

-At the end of the evaluation the therapist will discuss areas of concern, baseline and any recommendations they may have.
+At the end of the evaluation, the therapist will discuss areas of concern, baseline, and any recommendations they may have.
 The therapist may recommend therapy at this time.
 Depending on your insurance authorization, additional appointments can be set up at our front desk.
 We do our best to accommodate your schedule and coordinate with other disciplines.

 Our therapy sessions are 30-60 minutes depending on the discipline.
 Parents are welcome into our gym area to observe their child's therapy session.
 Some parents also choose to wait in our waiting room or leave the building.
 If a parent chooses to leave, we ask that the contact information we have is up to date.
 The therapist will review the therapy session with the parent and provide home programming ideas.